 The Group companies involved in animal production are Irvine’s (chicken), Colcom (pigs), AMP Meats (cattle), Mafuro Farming (dairy cattle), PHI (cattle) as well as National Foods and Profeeds, who both produce animal feed.
 Irvine’s and Colcom have stringent animal welfare programs in place.

-The principles of animal welfare known as the ‘Five Freedoms of Animal Welfare’ set by the UK Farm Animal Welfare Council demand that animals are guaranteed the following:
+The principles of animal welfare which the Group’s businesses adhere to is known as the ‘Five Freedoms of Animal Welfare’ set by the UK Farm Animal Welfare Council, demand that animals are guaranteed the following: